 Finally, you'll need equipment to charge your batteries, an associated charging sack, your race fuel and oil and a set of tools to use when working on your car.
-Also don't forget to bring your hi-viz tabard too when you come racing as all drivers and marshals must wear one when trackside.
+Also don't forget suitable footwear, gloves and to bring your hi-viz tabard too when you come racing as all drivers and marshals must wear one when trackside.
 As with the other items above, seek advice online or at your local shop or club regarding what to buy.